Pablo-source/RPYSOC_2024_Docker_Shiny/README.md

 - Deploy your Shiny app to a Docker container (using the Terminal)

 Each of them will be explained in detail in the presentation slides I will present in the RPYSOC_2024 Conference.
-Also, before the conference I will make available my salides in this Repo
+Also, before the conference I will make available my salides in this Repo.

+One key element is the Dockerfile we will create.
+It is a text file that list instructions for the Docker to follow when building a container image.
+The Dockerfile contains the steps required to be executed to build the application image.

 # Docker online resources